-14.954G Decision and Cost 14.956G Analysis Management Planning and Nil 14.957G Research for 1411 14.958G Management I Advanced Studies in Auditing) 14.703 Advanced Auditing 14.959G Advanced Studies in Taxation 14.783 Taxation Law 14.960G Corporate Organization and Strategy] 14.963G Issues in Financial Accounting and } Nil 14.967G Reporting Special Topic in Accounting , 14.964G Australian Capital Markets 14.613 Business Finance 14.974G Corporate Finance II 14.973G Corporate Finance I or equivalent 14.975G 14.980G Finance - Theory and Applications I 14.973G Corporate Finance I or equivalent Applications 15.427G Quantitative Analysis B 14.981G Finance - Theory and 14.980G Finance - Theory and 14.982G Applications II International Corporate Finance 14.973G Applications I Corporate Finance I or equivalent 14.987G Information Systems IVB 14.986G Information Systems IVA •
+14.954G Decision and Cost

+Analysis

+14.956G Management N 121

+Planning and NII

+Control

+14.957G Operations

+Research for

+Management

+14.958G Advanced Studies 14.703 Advanced Auditing

+in Auditing

+14.959G Advanced Studies 14.783 Laxation Law

+in Taxation

+14.960G Corporate

+Organization and

+Strategy

+14.963G Issues in Financial } Nil

+Accounting and

+Reporting J

+14.967G Special Topic

+in Accounting

+14.964G Australian Capital 14.613 Business Finance

+Markets ll

+14.974G Corporate 14.973G Corporate

+Finance II Finance I

+or equivalent

+14.975G Seminar in Finance

+14.980G Finance - 14.973G Corporate

+Theory and Financelor

+Applications I equivalent

+15.427G Quantitative

+Analysis B

+14.981G Finance - 14.980G Finance -

+Theory and Theory and

+Applications II Applications I

+14.982G International 14.973G Corporate Finance I

+Corporate Finance or equivalent

+14.987G Research Topics in Entry approval of the

+Information Systems Head of the

+ÍI Í Department of

+Information

+Systems.

+14.991G Decision Support 14.603 Computer

+Systems Information Systems

+.,

-- 2. In addition students shall either submit a research report and take five electives or submit a thesis and take such units as are prescribed by the Higher Degree Committee to support that thesis. - 3.
-At least three of the five electives must be selected from the list of units in clause 1. above, and up to two may be any approved graduate units, with the exception of subjects listed in clause 1. of the Course Requirements for the Degree of Master of Commerce, or fourth year honours units offered in the University. - 4.
-All students shall enrol in 14.998G Project Seminar for at least one session.
-Students may only enrol in the Project Seminar while they are enrolled for either 14.999G Research Report or 14.994G Master of Commerce Thesis. - 5.
-Except for exceptional circumstances the report on the research project shall be submitted not later than four sessions after the completion of the formal coursework component of the degree as set out in paragraphs 1. and 2.
+2. In addition students shall either submit a research report and take five electives or submit a thesis and take such units as are prescribed by the Higher Degree Committee to support that thesis.

+3. At least three of the five electives must be selected from the list of units in clause 1. above, and up to two may be any approved graduate units, with the exception of subjects listed in clause 1. of the Course Requirements for the Degree of Master of Commerce, or fourth year honours units offered in the University.

+4. All students shall enrol in 14.998G Project Seminar for at least one session.
+Students may only enrol in the Project Seminar while they are enrolled for either 14.999G Research Report or 14.994G Master of Commerce Thesis.

+5. Except for exceptional circumstances the report on the research project shall be submitted not later than four sessions after the completion of the formal coursework component of the degree as set out in paragraphs 1. and 2.